 - Next to Pomorie is the most massive Thracian dome tomb in Bulgaria

-- Furthermore, there is also an exciting hiking trail near Lake Pomorie, which is round a wild beach
+- Furthermore, there is an exciting hiking trail near Pomorie Lake, which is round a wild beach

 - Also, there is a visitor information centre in Pomorie where you can watch rare birds in Pomorie Lake with binoculars provided